 It’s no longer surprising that consumers want to message businesses.
-Chat and messaging are already common features of many websites and apps, whether it’s for live support or peer-to-peer conversations.
+Chat and messaging are already common features of many websites and apps, whether for live support or peer-to-peer conversations.
 Simply put, the face of conversations is changing.

 What is live chat?

 Live chat is the oldest use case for conversational support.
 Typically, live chat occurs on the web or in a company’s mobile app and is not usually housed in instant messaging channels.
 Because live chat is session based and synchronous, when the one-to-one conversation between the agent and the customer has finished, the conversational history generally disappears once the ticket is resolved.

 Synchronous messaging is the two-way mode of communication that characterises live chat.
 It’s limited to real time in the same way a telephone call is.
 It requires most of your attention, and sessions have a defined beginning and end.

 Meanwhile, asynchronous means being able to stop and start conversations when convenient.
 That means conversations can occur in real time if necessary, but more often than not, the user can concentrate on other things.
 Most conversations we have with our family and friends are asynchronous.
 Imagine treating a conversation on WhatsApp or Messenger the same way you would a phone call or even a live chat session, unable to experience any sort of interruption or multitask.
 That would be a nightmare—but it’s how we treat customers when live chat is the only option.

 Messaging typically refers to asynchronous conversations conducted on social channels, such as Facebook Messenger, WhatsApp, WeChat and Instagram.
 While messaging can include support, it can also be expanded into the realms of commerce and marketing.
 Support in messaging is not session based.
 It’s asynchronous and convenient, because the customer decides when it’s convenient to reply.
 If the support case were any more urgent, they’d move on to a different, more immediate channel.